-We minimize the negative log-posterior densities \eqref{eq:logpost_whiten} in terms of the whitened coordinates $\bZeta$ for the three models with STBP, STGP and time-uncorrelated priors to obtain the MAP estimates.
+We minimize the negative log-posterior densities \eqref{eq:logpost_whiten} in terms of the whitened coordinates $\bZeta$ for the three models to obtain the MAP estimates.
 The rightmost three columns of Figure \ref{fig:STEMPO_MAP_whiten} compare these MAP estimates obtained in the whitened space and mapped to the original space.
-With STBP, we have the sharpest reconstruction on the third column that is the closest to the truth.
+STBP has the sharpest reconstruction that is the closest to the truth.
 However, the results by the other two models are either blurry (by STGP on the forth column) or noisy (by the time-uncorrelated model on the last column).
-Table \ref{tab:STEMPO} confirms that the STBP model yields the reconstruction of the highest quality.
-Though their log-likelihood values are not comparable in the regularized optimization, the STBP model achieves the lowest $\textrm{RLE}=32.17\%$ on average in 10 experiments repeated with different random seeds.
-The same advantage is supported by high values in other image quality measures such as PSNR, and SSIM.
+Table \ref{tab:STEMPO} confirms that the STBP model yields the best reconstruction with the lowest $\textrm{RLE}=32.17\%$ on average in 10 experiments repeated for different random seeds.
+Though their log-likelihood values are not comparable in the regularized optimization, the same advantage is supported by the high values in other quality measures such as PSNR and SSIM.

 On the other hand, the MAP estimates generated by minimizing the negative log-posterior \eqref{eq:logpost} in terms of the original parameters $\bXi$ are compared in Figure \ref{fig:STEMPO_MAP}.
 They have more than $40\%$ RLE's and are generally more blurry than those obtained in the whitened space (See Figure \ref{fig:STEMPO_MAP_whiten}).
 Such difference is also observed in Figure \ref{fig:STEMPO_err} where the objective functions and RLE's are compared between optimization in the original space (w.r.t. $\bXi$, left two panels) and optimization in the whitened space (w.r.t. $\bZ$, right two panels) for these three models: the latter yields better results within fewer iterations bearing lower errors, possibly due to faster exploration in the whitened space with variables de-correlated.
-In general, STBP converges faster to the lowest error state among the three models.
+In general, STBP converges fastest to the lowest error state among the three models.